 - Do I need to take the ACT or SAT tests?

-- What does the COMPASS test cover?
+- What does the placement test cover?
 What does it do for me?

 - I never finished high school.
 Can I still attend PSC?